sakaiproject/sakai/jobscheduler/scheduler-component-shared/src/java/org/sakaiproject/component/app/scheduler/jobs/cm/README.md

 | emailNotification | false | Should an email be sent with the output of the job status |
 | recipients | who@somewhere.com | If emailNotification is true, what email address should receive notification |

+You can customiz the jobs configuration using the name from the table above as a sakai property, i.e.
+`emailNotification@org.sakaiproject.component.app.scheduler.jobs.cm.SynchronizationJob.user=true`

 ###### Processor Configuration

 | Name | Default Value | Notes |